Duolingo’s $6-Billion Growth Marketing Case Study: Guilt, Memes & Farts (updated in 2025)

 Read another post: What to Do When Your Organic Social Media Reach Is Tanking

-Let’s look at the quirky growth marketing case study provided by Duolingo’s engagement and retention strategy.
+Let’s look at the quirky growth marketing case study provided by Duolingo’s marketing, engagement and retention strategy.

 Acquisition vs Retention: The Growth Equation